Statistical inference for multivariate extremes via a geometric approach: Data analyses

 \subsection{Newlyn wave data}

-This dataset of 2894 measurements of wave height (meters), surge (meters) and period (seconds), denoted here as $(X_H,X_S,X_P)$, was originally analyzed in \citet{ColesTawn94} using a model that assumed MRV with all mass of the spectral measure on $\mathbb{B}_{\{H,S,P\}}$.
+This dataset of 2894 measurements of wave height (metres), surge (metres) and period (seconds), denoted here as $(X_H,X_S,X_P)$, was originally analyzed in \citet{ColesTawn94} using a model that assumed multivariate regular variation with all mass of the spectral measure on $\mathbb{B}_{\{H,S,P\}}$.
 The full trivariate dataset has subsequently been analyzed in \citet{Bortotetal01}, who assumed a censored multivariate Gaussian model, and \citet{ColesPauli02}, whose model was able to accommodate the situation where the spectral measure places mass on some faces of the simplex, but was otherwise quite restrictive.

-The first step is to transform each marginal to exponential, which is done using a semi-parametric estimate of the distribution function for each variable $X_{\cdot}$:
+The first step is to transform each marginal to exponential, which is done using a semi-parametric estimate of the distribution function for each variable $X_{j}$: